vanyagetc13/todo_list/README.md

 My project TODOs in './script.js' at the very bottom;

-NOW the development is stoped.
+NOW the development is stopped.
 The author is learning react.